Skip to main content

 Navigation lifecycle

-If you are coming to react-navigation from a web background, you may assume that when the user navigates from route A to route B, A will unmount (its componentWillUnmount is called) and A will mount again when the user comes back to it.
-While these React lifecycle methods are still valid and are used in React Navigation, their usage differs from the web.
-This is driven by the more complex needs of mobile navigation.
+If you're coming from a web background, you might expect that when navigating from route A to route B, A unmounts and remounts when you return.
+React Navigation works differently - this is driven by the more complex needs of mobile navigation.

-Similar results can be observed (in combination) with other navigators as well.
+Similar behavior can be observed (in combination) with other navigators as well.
 Consider a tab navigator with two tabs, where each tab is a stack navigator:

 const SettingsStack = createNativeStackNavigator({